FAQs

 What is a running head?

 In the world of books these are what the world of computers calls ‘headers’ – the title of the book, or part title, or chapter, or author’s name, that appears on a single line near the top of the page.
-They are not to be confused with the more entertaining ‘running foot’ (ditto at the bottom of the page), nor – to draw on past proffered associations – the name of a pub, a Native American name (‘Big Chief Running Head’), the symptom of a common kind of illness, and so on.
+They are not to be confused with the more entertaining ‘running foot’ (ditto at the bottom of the page), nor – to draw on past suggestions – the name of a pub, a Native American name (‘Big Chief Running Head’), the symptom of a common kind of illness, and so on.
 Harry Brockway’s wonderful wood engraving illustrates a running head in its native habitat.

 I am the production manager of a book publishing company.
 How can you compete with prices from suppliers in India?